pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task-help >}}

-Remember that the Aliens’ movement is controlled by code in the `"play-game"` script.
+Remember that the aliens’ movement is controlled by code in the `"play-game"` script.

 {{< learner-task-help >}}